tasnimchy96/Global-Summit-Capstone-Project-/README.md

 # :book: [Portfolio]

 **[Capstone Project]** is a microverse project where I created a home and about page using HTML, CSS & Javascript.
-In this project I included heading section, project presentation section, about section & contact me form.
+In this project I included 2 pages i.e. home page and about page.

 ## :hammer_and_wrench: Built With